‘Attack On Titan’ Season 2 Plans, Storyline Hinted By Director Tetsurō Araki?

 — The N-erd Council (@TheNerdCouncil_) March 7, 2017

-The premier episode of Attack On Titan Season 2 is slated to be broadcast on April 1.
-The first episode of Shingeki No Kyojin Season 2 will air on Tokyo MX at 22:00.
-Thereafter, a repeat telecast of the AOT episode has been scheduled to be broadcast on Mainichi Broadcasting System (MBS).
+The premiere episode of Attack On Titan Season 2 is slated to be broadcast on April 1.
+The first episode of Shingeki No Kyojin Season 2 will air on Tokyo MX.
+Thereafter, a repeat telecast of the AoT episode has been scheduled to be broadcast on Mainichi Broadcasting System (MBS).

 [Featured Image by Hajime Isayama/Attack On Titan/Kodansha]